Food Service Cover Letter Examples and Templates for 2023

 [email protected]

-As a customer-focused server with two-plus years of experience, I admire Buffalo Wild Wings’s reputation for outstanding service.
-I’d love to help uphold that reputation while maintaining the promptness required by your fast-paced work environment.
+As a customer-focused server with over two years of experience, I admire Buffalo Wild Wings’s reputation for outstanding service.
+I’d love to help uphold that reputation while maintaining the fast-paced work environment.
 My recent work highlights include the following:

 • Helping deliver a team training initiative that raised overall guest satisfaction by 43%